amorimleonardo/cupid.js/README.md

 # Cupid.JS

-Cupid.js is a NodeJS bot for Tinder which automatically swipe right (like) people until you find your soulmate :heart:
+Cupid.js is a NodeJS bot for Tinder which automatically swipe right (like) people and send message to your matches until you find your soulmate :heart:

 ## How to use?